Air Fryer Black Friday Deals 2021: Ninja, Instant Pot and more | CNN Underscored

 Ninja Air Fryer XL 5.5-Quart ($98, originally $119; walmart.com)

-Walmart gifted us with some early Black Friday deals, and this Ninja air fryer is one discount that’s been catching our eye.
+This Ninja air fryer is one discount that’s catching our eye.
 It gets top ratings for being able to cook up to three pounds of french fries, and it has four programs including reheat, roast, air fry and dehydrate so it can knock off all sorts of kitchen to-dos.

 Instant Vortex Plus 4-Quart Air Fryer ($89.99, originally $99.95; amazon.com)